 Results: An Immersive Construction Management Experience

-The dashboards allow project teams to quickly see what kind of changes are most common for outstanding documents, which projects they are from, and who is needed to respond to the outstanding item.
-In addition, executives are able to filter to see all projects and active document types associated with each studio.
-This not only can promote healthy internal competition between studios but also allows them to validate studios that have abnormally large values.
+The Tableau construction dashboards allow project teams to quickly see what kind of changes are most common for outstanding documents, which projects they are from, and who is needed to respond to the outstanding item.
+In addition, executives can filter to see all projects and active document types associated with each studio.
+This not only promotes healthy internal competition between studios but also allows them to validate studios that have abnormally large values.
 For example, DIALOG discovered that some active items with large response times were due to gaps in process – some projects and documents were not closed after being completed for years, and some jobs were still assigned to Contract Administrators that had left the company.

 In addition to displaying important information about active items and documents, many of our dashboards implement a drill down functionality.
-This allows for someone to find the details on the active item.
-Furthermore, we built tooltips showing the document number and title, clicking on an item will redirect the user to the actual electronic document in Onware.
-The idea is to have the ability to view the documentation side-by-side with the dashboard open to see what work needs to be done.
+This allows for someone to find details about the active item.
+Furthermore, we built tooltips showing the document number and title; clicking on an item will redirect the user to the actual electronic document in Onware.
+This allows users to view the documentation side-by-side with the dashboard to see what work needs to be done.

 We included an aging chart to indicate average response times to documentation.
 Those with significantly higher than average aging values may need to be investigated.
 Once again, clicking on the data points will redirect the user to the document on Onware.

 Onware and other construction management software (e.g. Procore) typically has data that is siloed to particular projects.
-In other words, to find information you have to choose specific parameters – for example, you pick the company, choose the project, select the details – before the information will display.
-Onware Business Solutions is experienced with connecting to various construction management software to get the information out of the silos and obtain an overview of all the projects and details that go along with it.
+In other words, to find information, you have to specify parameters, such as the company, project, and details, before the information will display.
+Onware Business Solutions is experienced with connecting to various construction management software to get the information out of the silos and obtain an overview of all the projects and their details.
 Furthermore, it becomes easy to go from a high level to a more granular level of detail.

 There is additional functionality that we can implement to improve data quality and process.
 For example, we can create data alerts to check projects that are active but do not have a studio assigned to it.
 This automatic data alert can be sent to an administrator to correct the data in the database.

-We can build many different dashboards for construction management.
+We can build many different dashboards for construction analytics.
 What we talked about in this case study is only the tip of the iceberg.
-Individual project owners typically have custom reporting requirements and formats that they are looking for.
-Tools like Tableau, along with a certified data source, turn generating these custom reports into an easy drag-and-drop exercise.
+Individual project owners typically have custom reporting requirements and formats.
+Tools like Tableau, along with a certified data source, turn custom report generation into an easy drag-and-drop exercise.

-At Onware we have over extensive knowledge and experience with construction data and building construction management reporting.
-Whether it be with architects, construction owners, general contractors, engineers, government entities or services providers, we can design a custom tailored solution that is built for your organization.
+At Onware, we have over extensive knowledge and experience with construction BI, analytics, and data visualizations.
+With Tableau, we can help you build construction management reporting and make project management simple and easy.
+Whether it be with architects, construction owners, general contractors, engineers, government entities or services providers, we can design a custom-tailored solution that is built for your organization.

 Call us and speak to one of our data experts and we will answer any questions you may have.
 Trust Onware to help you unleash your data through visual analytics; we offer “proof of concept” packages to connect your data to our set of starter dashboards.